cmvandrevala/more-than-equations/content/Computer Science/Labs/Go With the Flow.md

 +------+--------+--------+------+------+------+------+------+
 ```

-After infinitely many time steps have passed, the temperature of this rod would be \\( 100^\circ \\) C uniformly throughout.
+After infinitely many time steps have passed, the temperature of this rod would be $100^\circ$ C uniformly throughout.

-This lab is available courtesy of {% cite jamesWhewItGetting2018 %}.
+This lab is available courtesy of Professor Jason James [@jamesWhewItGetting2018].

 ## 🎯 Problem Statement